To create your own website you need three things: a domain name, specialist software and hosting.

 Website hosting is confusing for newbies

 This part of the process is usually the most confusing for beginners.
-There is a lot of choice and a lot of new words and phrases to get your head around.
+There’s a lot of choice and a lot of new words and phrases to get your head around.

-There’s added financial stress too – you don’t want to make the wrong decision and pay over the odds for hosting you don’t need or get tied into a long contract you can’t get away from.
+There’s added financial stress too – you don’t want to make the wrong decision and pay over the odds for hosting you don’t need or get tied into a long contract you can’t get cancel.

 Before we get going, let me say you two things: